walterlow52/Linktree/README.md

 # Linktree

-# Updating the site by including my resume site and portfolio site (WIP)
+# Updating the site by including my portfolio site (WIP)
 # Also need to change the social media icon styling